GerrardE/flask-api/README.md

 Deploying the app involves several steps:

-1. Write a Dockerfile for a simple-flask-api
+1. Write a Dockerfile for the flask-api
 2. Build and test the container locally
 3. Create an EKS cluster
 4. Store a secret using AWS Parameter Store